 The main difference between VLDL and LDL is that they have different percentages of the cholesterol, protein, and triglycerides that make up each lipoprotein.
-LDL contains more cholesterol, while VLDL mostly carries triglycerides.
+VLDL contains more triglycerides.
+LDL contains more cholesterol.

-VLDL and LDL are both associated with “bad” cholesterol.
+VLDL and LDL are both considered types of “bad” cholesterol.
 While your body needs both cholesterol and triglycerides to function, having too much of them can cause them to build up in your arteries.
 This can increase your risk of heart disease and stroke.
 Find out your recommended cholesterol level.

 VLDL is created in your liver to carry triglycerides throughout your body.
-It’s made up of the following components:
+It’s made up of the following components by weight:

 |Main components of VLDL||Percentage|

 The triglycerides carried by VLDL are used by cells in the body for energy.
-Eating more fat than you can burn can lead to excessive amounts of triglycerides and high levels of VLDL in your blood.
+Eating more carbohydrates, or sugars, than you burn can lead to excessive amounts of triglycerides and high levels of VLDL in your blood.
 Extra triglycerides are stored in fat cells and released at a later time when needed for energy.

-High levels of triglycerides are linked to the build-up of hard deposits in your arteries, called plaque.
-Although the exact relationship is unclear, having a high triglyceride level increases your risk of heart disease and stroke.
-It’s also associated with a condition called metabolic syndrome.
+High levels of triglycerides are linked to the buildup of hard deposits in your arteries.
+These deposits are called plaques.
+Plaque buildup increases your risk of heart disease and stroke.
+Experts believe this is due to:

 Some VLDL is cleared in the bloodstream.
 The rest is transformed into LDL by enzymes in the blood.
 LDL has less triglycerides and a higher percentage of cholesterol than VLDL.
-LDL is largely made up of the following components:
+LDL is largely made up of the following components by weight:

 |Main components of LDL||Percentage|

 There’s no specific test for VLDL cholesterol.
 VLDL is usually estimated based on your triglycerides level.
-Triglycerides are also usually tested in a cholesterol test.
-Many doctors don’t do the calculations to find your estimated VLDL level unless you have other risk factors for cardiovascular disease or you ask for it specifically.
+Triglycerides are also usually tested with a cholesterol test.
+Many doctors don’t do the calculations to find your estimated VLDL level unless you ask for it specifically or have: